20 Innovative Ways To Keep Food Fresh Longer

 Those clever people at Rubbermaid provide their FreshWorks food storage containers in various sizes: small, medium, and large; square and rectangular.
 So, you can now get your fresh produce really organized with these techno-containers.

-If you prefer something more pleasing to the eye than a vacuum-sealed plastic bag, you could try these stylish stainless steel vacuum storage canisters.
+If you prefer something more pleasing to the eye than a vacuum-sealed plastic bag, you could try these stylish storage canisters.

 Wow!
 How much of the planet does one single product aim to save!

 If you love sustainability, you will love this food storage solution.
-Free from plastic and using bamboo (one of the most renewable natural materials on the planet) for the lid.
+Free from plastic and uses bamboo (one of the most renewable natural materials on the planet) for the lid.

 The glass container can withstand oven temperatures of 250°F (121°C) and can also go into the freezer.
 Now, how’s that for a versatile food storage solution?